taxjar/taxjar-api-docs/source/includes/_errors.md

 ## 406 Not Acceptable

 This error occurs most often when posting form-encoded data with parameters such as `nexus_addresses[]` or `line_items[]`.
 If your code looks correct, try submitting the request with a `Content-Type: application/json` header. **Data should always be JSON-encoded.**

+Additionally, a 406 response will be returned if you provide blank values for required fields when pushing orders or refunds through the `/v2/transactions` endpoints.